 Remember that each reason should be supported by solid evidence.
 Quantitative evidence is evidence that can be measured, like the fuel economy of a car.
 Qualitative evidence is based on values, beliefs, and emotions—like buying a car because it is better for the environment.
 In any case, you must be specific.
 Simply saying that a car has great fuel economy is not enough.
 You must give the exact miles per gallon to show your audience that your claim is supported.

-Supporting evidence to strengthen the argument section of your paper is not the only reason to do research.
-Research can also help to support your background and counterarguments sections.
+Clearly, gathering supporting evidence isn’t just for writing essays–it’s a skill you might need throughout your life.
+Evidence can not only strengthen the argument section of your paper, but it can also help to support your background and counterarguments sections.
 Finding a source that can do all three is a great way to economize your time.

 So, what is the best place to search for a source for your Evaluative essay?

-If you are writing about a restaurant or a business, their website could be a treasure trove of information.
-For example, a restaurant’s website might include the restaurant’s location, menu, history, and even reviews.
+If you are writing about a restaurant or a business, their website could be a treasure trove of information that can help you provide support for many parts of your essay.
+For example, a restaurant’s website might include the restaurant’s location, menu, and history, which can help inform your background paragraph, as well as provide evidence throughout your paper.
 If a restaurant doesn’t have a website, try looking for a social media site.
-Often a site like Facebook will contain a plethora of information, including reviews, about a restaurant or business.
+Often a site like Facebook will contain a plethora of information, as well.

-For a product, it may be possible to find a website, as well.
-If not, consumer review sites can be a great source of information.
-Edwards or Kelley Blue Book, for example, would be great resources for an evaluation of. a vehicle.
+For a product, it may be possible to find a website.
+If you can’t find a website for the specific product, perhaps you can find the website for the brand. (ie Apple vs iPhone) If not, consumer review sites can be a great source of information.
+Edwards or Kelley Blue Book, for example, provide details about different vehicles.

 Content created by Dr. Karen Palmer and licensed under CC BY NC.